Skip to content

 The era of expensive, cloud-dependent AI assistants may be waning.
 Tian AI, an open-source project, demonstrates that a powerful, private AI can run entirely on your smartphone.

-6 min read 4 hours ago
+6 min read 1 week, 5 days ago

 Screenshot of the Axomind application interface showing a mind map and planning elements.